discernus/research/nano/runs/20250923_234913/artifacts/framework_f032ff0c.md

 ## Abstract & Raison d'être

 **What is this framework?**
-A minimalist framework for measuring basic positive vs negative sentiment with derived metrics to validate complete pipeline functionality including statistical analysis.
+A minimalist framework for measuring basic positive vs negative sentiment to validate pipeline functionality.

 **What problem does it solve?**
-Provides a framework that triggers derived metrics calculation and statistical analysis while maintaining minimal computational cost.
+Provides the simplest possible framework to test end-to-end integration of the Discernus analysis pipeline.

 **Who is it for?**
-Test suite developers and pipeline maintainers who need to validate the complete pipeline including calculation agents and statistical synthesis.
+Test suite developers and pipeline maintainers who need to validate system functionality with minimal computational cost.

 ## Theoretical Foundations

-This framework is grounded in basic sentiment analysis theory, measuring the presence of positive and negative emotional language in text with derived balance metrics.
+This framework is grounded in basic sentiment analysis theory, measuring the presence of positive and negative emotional language in text.

 ## Analytical Methodology